caglarorhan/Web_Components/README.md

 ### Element Creation

 Creation of the custom element begins with class of extension and constructor method.
 At the creation moment component don't attached to the real DOM yet.
 It lives on the memory for now.
+Everything in here is just before rendering.

 ### Element Attached to DOM

 Calling connectedCallBack method on the class of the element will attach your component to the DOM.
+Do things that must be after rendering.

 ### Element Detached from DOM